Yan-Oliveira/doc-fao/content/restore-pending-information.rst

    - Fewer clicks and less work by using the memory function.
    - Saves time managing recurring requests from a customer.

-Available in Service Package
-   SILVER

 Target Groups
    - IT support
    - IT services
    - Facility management
    - Call centers
    - Customer service

+Available in Service Package
+   - SILVER

+Package Name in OTRS Package Manager
+   - OTRSRestorePendingInformation

 .. note::